-If you’re looking for an upgrade to your existing hair dryer then you’ll love the Shark Style IQ Ionic Hair Dryer & Styler.
+If you’re looking for an upgrade to your existing hair dryer and want to customise your blow-dry experience to your hair type then you’ll love the Shark Style IQ Ionic Hair Dryer & Styler.
 It feels modern and the powerful motor dries hair quickly.
 Intelligent stylers are a big selling point.
 And if you want a high-end, technically advanced dryer but are not sure you can afford the Dyson this is a good compromise.

 The sleek design is attractive enough to sit out on any hair dryer stand and makes it portable if you need a dryer for travel.
-With that said, £200+ is still a big outlay for a hair dryer.
+With that said, £200 or thereabouts is still a big outlay for a hair dryer.
 In fact, the Shark hair dryer does seem very pricy for 1600 watts when there are other more powerful dryers on the market at a cheaper price point.
-But if you want a premium product that is gentle on your hair this is a good investment.
+But, power isn't everything, and if you want an intelligent, kind-to-hair premium product this is a good investment.

 Group Beauty Director Sarah Cooper-White has almost 20 years experience as a beauty journalist.
 She has written for many well known national magazines, newspapers and brands including Woman & Home, Woman, Woman's Own, Woman's Weekly, Boots, Tesco, ELLE, InStyle, The Mirror, The Sun, Prima and Top Sante.